TC01/legendsbrowser-sandstorm/README.md

 To that end, this repository contains a small Flask web application designed to run in front of Legends Browser.
 Its sole purpose is to allow users to upload Dwarf Fortress legends dumps to it, and then run Legends Browser.
 Reverse proxy configuration for Apache httpd is also included to run both applications on the same host.
+The Flask application is currently rather primitive, with a very basic HTML GUI, but it serves its purpose.

 The Sandstorm information is inside .sandstorm/, and contains the package metadata and scripts to start everything up.
 Sandstorm apps run in containers; this particular one